 The New York child support guidelines aren’t applicable in all situations.

-In order for the NY child support guideline to be applied as-is, you and your spouse’s incomes must be predictable from month-to-month and year-to-year.
+For the NY child support guideline to be applied as-is, you and your spouse’s incomes must be predictable from month to month and year to year.

-Meaning if you and your spouse collectively earn more than that in a calendar year, the guidelines won’t work "as-is."
+Meaning if you and your spouse collectively earn more than that in a calendar year (and to live in New York City, chances are you do,) the guidelines won’t work "as-is."

-And you'll have no choice but to skip the guidelines and negotiate instead.
+And you'll have no choice in your case but to skip the guidelines and negotiate instead.